 When Route 66 paved its way across the Southwest, Glenrio provided a popular stopping point between Amarillo and Tucumcari.
 Though Glenrio’s actual population never exceeded a few dozen, motels, diners, and cafes could stay afloat thanks to the steady influx of Route 66 tourists.
 The Grapes of Wrath even shot a scene on Glenrio’s single dusty road.

 When the Rock Island Railroad depot closed in 1955 Glenrio was struck hard, but not as hard as when it was replaced by Interstate 40.
 Unlike the slower-paced, scenic Route 66, this new highway was meant to get you from Point A to Point B as quickly as possible.
 Traffic through Glenrio dried up.
 By the 1980s only two residents remained.
-Not long after, they were gone too, and Glenrio has been a ghost town ever since.
+Now only one full-time resident lives here and Glenrio has been a ghost town ever since.

 Today, all that remains of the town are a few derelict structures.
-The Little Juarez Diner still stands, as does the State Line Motel.
+The diner still stands as does the State Line Motel.
 Its sign reads, “First in Texas” or “Last in Texas,” depending on which direction you’re driving.
 A Streamline Moderne Texaco service station once had cars lined up for hours.
 Now it sits deteriorating on the side of Route 66, a reminder of Glenrio’s prosperous past.